BookingBug/dev.bookingbug.com/docs/widget/customise-your-widget.md

 # Customising your widget
 You can customise the widget to match your brand colours and the style of your website.
 This can all be done via your booking bug dashboard.

-Additionally you can customise the CSS code to get further control of the widget.
+Additionally, you can customise the CSS code to get further control of the widget.
 This is useful if you want to customise the font for example.

 <img src="https://i.imgur.com/9qyHhs9.png" alt="">